kumahq/kuma-website/docs/docs/1.1.1/deployments/how-to-multi-zone.md

 <kuma-enabled-pod>$ curl http://echo-server.echo-example.svc.1010.mesh
 ```

-Because Kuma on Kubernetes relies on transparent proxy, `kuma-dp` listens on port 80 for all virtual IPs thet are assigned to services in the `.mesh` DNS zone.
+Because Kuma on Kubernetes relies on transparent proxy, `kuma-dp` listens on port 80 for all virtual IPs that are assigned to services in the `.mesh` DNS zone.
 The DNS names are rendered RFC compatible by replacing underscores with dots.

 :::
 ::: tab "Universal"